yrz/scapy-radio/README.md

 Usage:

-`$ ./install.sh [scapy|grc|blocks] ...`
+`$ ./install.sh [blocks|grc|scapy] ...`

 ## Options

+### blocks
+This will build all the extra blocks we have written for GNU Radio and install them into `/usr/local/share/gnuradio/grc/blocks`.

+### grc
+This will copy all the GRC files into `$HOME/.scapy/radio/` and it will also convert them automatically into Python files using `grcc` command.

 ### scapy
 This will install or update scapy installation.
 This option is useful when you have added/modified layers and want to make them available in your system

-### grc
-This will copy all the GRC files into `$HOME/.scapy/radio/` and it will also convert them automatically into Python files using `grcc` command.

-### blocks
-This will build all the extra blocks you have written for GNU Radio and install them.

 # Usage